nadiaperestp83-eng/Spotfly/README.md

 # Troubleshoot
+*❌b Dark theme still under development* use the light theme
 * if you are facing Notification control issue or music playback stopped by system optimization, please enable ignore battery optimization option from settings

 # License